WorldWideTelescope/wwt-website/INSTALL.md

 1. If you do not already have Visual Studio, you may [download Visual Studio Community Edition for free](http://visualstudio.com) (2015 is the latest version).

 2. You need the Internet Information Services (IIS) web server enabled on your machine.
 To turn it on, go to the Control Panel and search for "Turn Windows Features On or Off."
-Check these:
-Internet Information Services
+Check the following under __Internet Information Services__:
-Web Management Tools -> IIS Management Console
+      - Web Management Tools
+        - IIS Management Console
+        - IIS Management Scripts and Tools
+        - IIS Management Service
-World Wide Web Services -> Application Development Features -> ASP.NET 4.5
+    - World Wide Web Services
+      - Application Development Features
+        - ASP.NET 3.5
+        - ASP.NET 4.5
+      - Common HTTP Features
+        - Static Content
+    - Security
-Security-> Windows Authentication
+        - Windows Authentication

+  You may need to restart the server after making these changes.

 3. Install (Azure SDK 2.6)[https://azure.microsoft.com/blog/2015/04/29/announcing-the-azure-sdk-2-6-for-net/].